In Key Stage 1 and Key Stage 2 children follow the National Curriculum which consists of the following subject areas:

 Art and design gives children the opportunity to develop their imagination and creativity.
 Throughout they are taught to observe carefully and develop a range of techniques such as collage, painting, drawing and printing.
 The work of artists and designers from different cultures and times is used to highlight different styles, approaches and methods which the children can then apply to their own work

 Children are taught how to use a variety of tools, techniques and materials to produce quality products.
-They plan and develop ideas, evaluating the results to make improvements in their designs.
+They are given time and guidance to plan and design their product to match the purpose.
+They plan and develop ideas, evaluating the results to make improvements in their designs and to think critically about what could have been done differently.